chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

 Let's have a look and see the effects that other parameters have on the data.
 To do this, do the following steps:

-- Open FEAT (either through the GUI or the terminal by `Feat &`)
+- Open FEAT (either through the GUI or using the terminal by typing `Feat &`)
 - Press the 'Load' button and open the `design.fsf` file in the `p01_s1.feat` directory for the first participant
 - Change <b>any one</b> of the parameters – some make very little difference but ones that should have some difference are:
     - Motion parameters: change from 'Standard Motion Parameters' to 'Don't Add Motion Parameters'
     - Spatial smoothing (previously set to 5mm): try increasing to 10mm
-    - Set High pass filter to 30sec (i.e. 50% less than OFF+ON time period).
+    - High pass filter: set to 30sec (i.e. 50% less than OFF+ON time period).
 - Hit 'Go'

-<b>Note that each time you rerun Feat, it creates a new folder with a '+' sign in the name.</b> So you will have folders rather messily named 'p01_s1.feat', “'01_s1+.feat', 'p01_s1+ +.feat', and so on.
+<b>Note that each time you rerun Feat, it creates a new folder with a '+' sign in the name.</b> So you will have folders rather messily named 'p01_s1.feat', 'p01_s1+.feat', 'p01_s1++.feat', and so on.
 This is rather wasteful of of your precious quota space, so you should delete unnecessary ones after looking at them.

 For example, if you wanted to remove all files and directories that end with '+' for participant 1: